 First off, you need to make sure that all of your supplies are removed and cleaned up properly.
 This includes any rags or brushes used during the application process, as well as any excess stain that may have been spilled on the surface.
 Once everything is cleared away, you can begin the cleanup process.

-It’s also important to wait at least 24 hours before cleaning up after applying stain.
+It’s also important to wait at least 24 hours before cleaning up after applying the stain.
 This will help ensure that the stain has fully cured and won’t be affected by any water or detergent used in the cleaning process.
 To clean up, use a mild soapy solution and a soft cloth or sponge to gently wipe away any excess residue from the surface.
 Once everything is cleaned up, you’re done!

 Alternatives To Pressure Washing Before Applying Stain

 If you’re getting ready to apply stain to wood surfaces, pressure washing is a great way to prep the surface.
 It removes dirt, debris, and any existing coatings from the surface.
 But what if pressure washing isn’t an option?
-Are there alternatives that will still get the surface ready for stain?
+Are there alternatives that will still get the surface ready for staining?

 The answer is yes.
 Scrubbing with a bristle brush and mild cleaning detergent is one alternative that can work just as well as pressure washing.
 This method takes some elbow grease but it’s effective in removing dirt and debris.
 Additionally, you can use a chemical stripper to remove any existing coatings on your wood surfaces before staining.

 No matter which method you choose for prepping your wood surfaces before staining, make sure to allow enough drying time before applying the stain.
-You should wait at least 24 hours after either pressure washing or scrubbing with a brush and detergent before applying stain.
+You should wait at least 24 hours after either pressure washing or scrubbing with a brush and detergent before applying the stain.
 Chemical stripping can require up to 48 hours of drying time before staining so keep this in mind when making your plans.

 So when it comes to prepping wood surfaces for stain, pressure washing may be the most convenient approach but it’s not your only option!
 With some elbow grease and patience, you can achieve the same results using other methods such as scrubbing and chemical stripping.